-Equity Awards Granted in 2022
+Equity Awards Granted in 2023

-With respect to the 2022 annual equity awards to the named executive officers, the Compensation and Organization Committee reviewed various factors, including the total compensation package of our executives, its focus on pay for performance and its compensation consultant's recommendation to provide a mix of equity-based compensation for 2022.
-The Compensation and Organization Committee determined to continue to grant RSUs and PSUs to our executive officers, but no longer to grant stock options.
+With respect to the 2023 annual equity awards to the named executive officers, the Compensation and Organization Committee reviewed various factors, including the total compensation package of our executives, its focus on pay for performance and its compensation consultant's recommendation to provide a mix of equity-based compensation for 2023.
+The Compensation and Organization Committee determined to continue to grant RSUs and PSUs to our executive officers as the forms of equity compensation awards.
 The Compensation and Organization Committee believes that this mix emphasizes performance, further aligning with our stockholders' interests, and promotes retention.
 The Compensation and Organization Committee determined that the mix of RSUs and PSUs would be 50% RSUs and 50% PSUs for Mr. Reuvers and 60% RSUs and 40% PSUs for the other named executive officers.

-In February 2022, under our 2016 Equity Incentive Plan (the "2016 Plan"), the Compensation and Organization Committee approved the grant of RSUs and PSUs (the "2022 PSUs") to our named executive officers, as the long-term incentive component of our compensation program.
-The RSUs and 2022 PSUs had an effective grant date of February 24, 2022, which was the second trading day following the issuance of our earnings release for the fourth guarter and full year 2021.
+In February 2023, under our 2016 Equity Incentive Plan (the "2016 Plan"), the Compensation and Organization Committee approved the grant of RSUs and PSUs (the "2023 PSUs") to our then named executive officers, as the long-term incentive component of our compensation program.
+For Mr. Reuvers and Ms. Burns, the RSUs and 2023 PSUs had an effective grant date of February 22, 2023, which was the second trading day following the issuance of our earnings release for the fourth quarter and full year 2022.
+In connection with the appointment of Ms. Birkemeyer as Chief